dleon86/LivePlaylistCreator/README.md

 ## Features

-- Fetches setlist details from Setlist.fm
+- Fetches setlist details from a Setlist.fm URL
 - Searches for songs on YouTube
 - Creates a YouTube playlist with the searched songs